DataDog/integrations-core/openmetrics/README.md

 ### Errors parsing the OpenMetrics payload with Agent 7.46 and above

-Starting with version 3.0.0 of this integration, which is shipped by default with Agent 7.46 and above, the integration sends by default the `Accept` header set to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1`.
-Previous versions set the `Accept` header to `text/plain`.
-The integration then dynamically determines which scraper to use based on the `Content-type` it receives from the server.
+Starting with version 3.0.0 of this integration, which is shipped by default with Agent 7.46 and above, the integration gives preference by default to the OpenMetrics format when requesting metrics from the metrics endpoint.
+It does so by setting the `Accept` header to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1`.
+This was done in combination with dynamically determining which scraper to use based on the `Content-Type` it receives from the server, to reduce the need for manual setup.

+Previous versions defaulted to `text/plain`, which normally results in the server returning metrics in the Prometheus exposition format.
+This means that updating to this version of the integration may result in switching from the Prometheus format to the OpenMetrics format.

+Even though in most circumstances the behavior should remain the same, there are applications that return metrics in a format that is not fully OpenMetrics compliant, despite setting the `Content-Type` to signal the use of the OpenMetrics standard format.
+This may cause our integration to report errors while parsing the metrics payload.

-If you see errors scraping the OpenMetrics endpoint with this new version because the scraper is stricter than before, manually set the `Accept` header that the integration sends to `text/plain` using the `headers` option in the [configuration file][14].
+If you see parsing errors when scraping the OpenMetrics endpoint with this new version, you can force the use of the less strict Prometheus format by manually setting the `Accept` header that the integration sends to `text/plain` using the `headers` option in the [configuration file][14].
 For instance:

 ```yaml
 ## All options defined here are available to all instances.